aplteam/MarkAPL/Files/MarkAPL.md

 1. If that fails `homefolder` is set to the current directory.
 However, that means that some functionality might not work.
    It might be better to set `homeFolder` in such cases.

-Note that with version 9.3 the search strategy for the home folder has changed: now MarkAPL first checks whether MarkAPL is a [Tatin](https://github.com/aplteam/Tatin "Link to Tatin on GitHub") package.
+Note that with version 9.3 the search strategy for the home folder has changed: now `MarkAPL` first checks whether `MarkAPL` is a [Tatin](https://github.com/aplteam/Tatin "Link to Tatin on GitHub") package.

 #### ignoreEmbeddedParms

 Boolean that defaults to 0.
 If you want to overrule any embedded parameters then you must set this to 1.
 See [Embedding parameters with `[parm]:`](#) for details.

+#### imageURL

+No default.
+If you load all your images from the same folder on the same host then rather specifying these bits of information over and over again for all images you can specify the URL they are going to be loaded from just once on `imageURL`.
+The images can then refer just the the image name as such.

+You may still define an image as a full URL, pointing either to a resource on the web or a local file, in which case `imageuRL` would be ignored.

 #### inputFilename